Homemade almond milk in a glass bottle with raw almonds scattered on a wooden surface

 Transfer to a sealed glass bottle or jar.
 Refrigerate for up to 4–5 days.
 Shake well before each use.

-Keep refrigerated in a sealed jar for up to 4 days.
-Shake well before each use as natural separation occurs.
+Storage: Refrigerate in a sealed glass jar for up to 4–5 days.
+Natural separation is normal — shake well before each use.